Setting weight loss goals that work

 When you write down goals and create a goal map it switches on your RAS, which then hones in on anything that will help you achieve those goals.
 A visual goal map is vital for programming your RAS most successfully.

-Filling in the Success Log in your handbook every day is an essential part of the process because everyone knows that seeing is believing.
+Filling in your success log every day is an essential part of the process because everyone knows that seeing is believing.

 Completing the log just before you listen to your Slimpod each time is very important because it brings to mind the changes that are happening and prompts your RAS to help you produce more.